usnistgov/FIPS201/_FIPS201/authentication.md

     from a trusted source.
 - The relying system issues a challenge string to the card and requests an asymmetric operation in response.
-- The card responds to the previously issued challenge by signing it using the card authentication private key.
+- The card responds to the previously-issued challenge by signing it using the card authentication private key.
 - The relying system verifies the signature using the public key in the card authentication certificate.
-- A unique identifier from the card authentication certificate is extracted and passed as input to the access control decision.
+- A unique identifier from the card authentication certificate is extracted and passed as input to the authorization check to determine whether the cardholder should be granted access.

 Some of the characteristics of the PKI-CAK authentication mechanism are as follows:

 - requires the use of certificate status checking infrastructure,
 - highly resistant to credential forgery,
 - low resistance to use of unaltered card by non-owner of card, and
-- applicable with contact and contactless readers.
+- usable with contact and contactless readers.

 [^cacpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
 The policy OID for the card authentication certificate is id-fpki-common-cardAuth.

 ### 6.2.4 Authentication Using the Symmetric Card Authentication Key (SYM-CAK) {#s-6-2-4}
 {:latex-toc="6.2.4 Symmetric Card Authentication Key"}

 The PIV Card Application MAY host the optional symmetric card authentication key.
-In this case, the symmetric card authentication key SHALL be used for PIV cardholder authentication using the following
+If present, the symmetric card authentication key SHALL be used for PIV cardholder authentication using the following
 steps: